javascript-tutorial/en.javascript.info/9-regular-expressions/10-regexp-greedy-and-lazy/article.md

     ![](witch_greedy4.svg)

-    Now it assumes that `pattern:.+` ends one character before the end and tries to match the rest of the pattern from that position.
+    Now it assumes that `pattern:.+` ends one character before the string end and tries to match the rest of the pattern from that position.

-    If there were a quote there, then that would be the end, but the last character is `subject:'e'`, so there's no match.
+    If there were a quote there, then the search would end, but the last character is `subject:'e'`, so there's no match.

 5. ...So the engine decreases the number of repetitions of `pattern:.+` by one more character: